 A "Pay as you go" model, where customers are charged more when they use the product, requires tools to connect product usage data with your revenue engine.

 RevOps can help businesses track and reconcile usage computations and add significant time savings for engineering teams to spend on their products.

 RevOps enables businesses to easily create proposals for usage-based pricing with built-in overage rates, allowing for a seamless transition to usage-based billing and invoicing.

 Click here to learn more about RevOps' Usage Tracking functionality.

 While Configure-Price-Quote (CPQ) solutions are not necessarily new, the legacy systems in place are clunky and expensive – they are generally focused on enabling one-off sales.

 A CPQ system for your company will need to be purpose-built for your company's growth with features focused on flexibility and helping your sales team close deals faster.

-RevOps’ solution was built to help modern SaaS business close deals faster and provide their prospects with a better buying experience that sets them up to be a happy, long-lasting customer.
+RevOps' solution was built to help modern SaaS businesses close deals faster and provide their prospects with a better buying experience.
+It sets them up to be happy, long-lasting customers.

 Click here to learn more about RevOps' CPQ functionality.

-In today’s world, businesses that have complex pricing schemes need technological solutions that help free up sales from the time-draining process of crafting these kinds of proposals.
+In today's world, businesses with complex pricing schemes need technological solutions that help free up sales from the time-draining process of crafting these proposals.